Best Conditions for Faster Drying Concrete Times

 The Right Concrete Moisture Test

-Ultimately, the only way to determine if your concrete slab is dried to specifications is to test the moisture content with relative humidity (RH) testing, like the Rapid RH® .
-Unlike traditional surface-based testing, RH testing goes within the slab to determine accurate moisture content.
+Ultimately, the only way to determine if your concrete slab is dried to specifications is to test the relative humidity with relative humidity (RH) testing, like the Rapid RH®.
+Unlike traditional surface-based testing, RH testing goes within the slab to determine accurate moisture conditions.
 It’s a proven method for determining accurate levels before proceeding with a flooring application, or choosing the final flooring products based on moisture tolerances.

 With best conditions in place, and accurate RH testing to verify the process, drying times can be improved for excellent and lasting flooring results.